General questions

 Your photographs are uploaded to an ultra-secure cloud server situated right here in the UK.
 An encrypted link is established between this server and skindoc allowing for only you and our clinical team to view them.
 Your photographs will not be shared with anyone, not even your GP.

-Our systems are also protected by state-of-the art cloudflare technology.
+Our systems are also protected by state-of-the art Cloudflare technology, industry-grade anti-virus software and multi-factor authentication.

-Your information can only be shared with your GP with your consent.
+Your information can only be shared with your consent, including with your GP.
 You can add or update your GP details in the ‘Profile’ section after you login.
 If no details are provided, we may reach out and ask you what you would like us to do.

-We will never share your medical information with your employer and any third-party company.
+We will never share your medical information with your employer and/or any third-party company.

 Yes.
 When you log in to your account you can delete your account via the 'Profile' section.